 Before your child starts creating content, they must understand who is likely to watch their videos.
 To find this out, get them to research and see who follows their favorite YouTubers.
 Then suggest they play to their strengths, perhaps gaming, humor or education.

 Though videos can be filmed on a smartphone, you should invest in microphones, a ring light, a tripod stand and video editing software to look as professional as other YouTubers uploading content.

 Plan the videos

-One element to emphasise is that a lot of planning goes into a YouTube channel, and it's more complex than posting random videos.
+One element to emphasize is that a lot of planning goes into a YouTube channel.
+It's more complex than posting random videos.
 Get your child to plan the videos they want to make and take their time making them.

-YouTube is the world's second biggest search engine, so videos, titles and descriptions need to be optimised for keywords so that your child's videos can be found.
-Keywords best describe the content you have uploaded, so your video will be listed when someone searches for the words.
+YouTube is the world's second-biggest search engine, so videos, titles and descriptions need to be optimized for keywords so your child's content can be found.
+Keywords best describe the content you have uploaded, so your video will be listed when someone searches for those words.
 For example, you may search for 'try not to laugh', and these words will appear in all the video descriptions/titles you are shown.

 Be willing to do cross-channel marketing